hackersanddesigners/octomode/README.md

 `cd octomode`

-`make setup` (sets up a virtual environment and install the requirements)
+`make setup` (sets up a virtual environment and install the requirements, you only need to do this once)

 `make run` (runs the Flask application)